AlexScotland/DocuScan-Python/README.md

 Usage:

-1. class DocuScan('path/to/file/file.docx') to a variable.
+1. class DocuScan('fileName') to a variable.

+###It is worth noting that the fileName must be in the directory.

 2. use print(variable.returnFileText())